 Industry and Construction

-The EAPS is a sampling-based investigation that is performed quarterly, considering the population living in family dwellings in the Spanish national territory.
-Its main goal is to reveal the characteristics of that population with regard to the labour market.
+The EAPS, Spanish LFS, is a quartely sampling-based survey, targeting the population living in private housholds within Spanish national territory.
+Its main goal is to provide insights into the characteristics of that population in relation to the labour market.

 The EAPS covers the entire national territory and about 99% of the population.
-The survey is aimed at family homes, and therefore does not include people living in group of dwellings (hotels, convents, prisons, etc..).
+The survey is directed at private households and, therefore, does not include people living in collective households such as hotels, convents, prisons, etc...
 The survey is carried out continuously at a rate of 5,000 interviews per week.
-The sample contains 65,000 households per quarter and about 160,000 people, or approximately 0.4% of the population.
-The EAPS follows the ILO methodology.
+Consequently, the sample contains 65,000 households per quarter and about 160,000 people, representing approximately 0.4% of the population.
+The EAPS adheres to the methodology established by the ILO and Eurostat.

-Sample size and design: The sample comprises 65,000 households surveyed each quarter - a sampling fraction of 0.4 percent.
-The final sample unit is the postal address of the house.
+Sample size and design: The sample comprises 65,000 households surveyed each quarter, representing a sampling fraction of 0.4 percent.
+The final sampling unit is the postal address of the dwelling.

-Sampling Frame: The sampling frame is the list of the 32,000 census zones (or sections), in which Spain is organized for electoral and statistical purposes, and the list of postal addresses each section.
-Each census zone is a well-defined plot of land with its borders perfectly recognizable.
-The maximum size of each section are 2,000 voters.
-Until 2020, the sample consists of 3,822 sections and an average of 18 households per each section (22 in the major provinces).
-Since 2021 the number of sections will increase progressively reducing the average of dwelling to 13.
-In 2024 the total number of section (primary sample units) will be 5,298.
+Sampling Frame: The sampling frame consists of the 32,000 census zones (or sections), in which Spain is divided for electoral and statistical purposes, along with the list of postal addresses within each section.
+Each census section is a well-defined area of land with perfectly recognizable borders and a maximum size of 2,000 voters.
+Until 2020, the sample consisted of 3,822 sections and an average of 18 households per each section (22 in the major provinces).
+Since 2021 the number of sections has increased progressively reducing the average number of households to 13.
+In 2024, the total number of census sections, primary sample units, was 5,298.

-Method of sampling frame update: When the information from the last census is available, a full update is performed (every ten years).
-Every two years, it is a partial update with information from the electoral roll.
+Method of sampling frame update: Every ten years, when the information from the last census is available, a full update of the sampling frame is performed.
+Every two years, a partial update is carried out using information from the electoral roll.

-Rotation system: Each quarter, one sixth of housing are renovated.
-Before that new homes are selected, it is an update of the section.
-The overlap between two consecutive quarters is 5/6 and between the same quarters of two consecutive years is 2/6.
+Rotation system: Each quarter, one sixth of the households are replaced.
+Before selecting new dwellings, the affected census sections are updated.
+As a consequence, the overlap between two consecutive quarters is 5/6 and between the same quarters of two consecutive years is 2/6.
 A family is interviewed for six consecutive quarters, at most.

 Retail Trade